 Synergy Tools utilizes a website bot to be sure to meet their customers where they are in the sales journey.
 This bot "pops up" with a quick message when users scroll 30% through a page.
 The website bot is setup to answer general questions about the tool as well as targeted questions from CTO and CFO personas, which are their main target personas.
 The ultimate goal for the bot is to get a demo booked, so each interaction has an ending point to direct customers to a demo booking calendar.

 They also have a Skype, Slack, and a support page bot for consumer tier 1 support.
 Their data management tool also has a link to the support bot.
 This bot answers basic troubleshooting questions before sending the user to the appropriate support personnel.

-42% of organizations believe that automation technology will improve the customer experience.
-Our experience shows that is completely true, but only when implemented correctly.
+Did you know that 80% of companies would like to implement the use of chat bots by 2020?
+Our experience shows that is completely true, but they must be correctly to improve customer service.
 Chatbots are great for conversion, support, and information – and when utilized properly, chatbots are like having your best sales and service people available for your prospects and customers 24/7.
 When used correctly, chatbots help turn customers to evangelists.

 Sources and Resources: